Social Icons

 Directed by James Wan

-The Conjuring was made on a $20 million budget, which may be low compared to other top movies out there, but for a top-class horror movie, the price is about right.
-After viewing this movie, I can boldly say this is a must-watch.
-Not all the time do critics and moviegoers agree, but here’s an exception—a movie that will keep you glued.
+But, I can boldly say this is a nice watch and note it is not all the time critics and moviegoers agree, but here’s an exception—a movie that will keep you glued.

 My favorite part of watching this movie was the idea I had in my head that if I got up to go pee or moved my head, I’d miss something.
 So, I just sat there, glued, not wanting to be disturbed as I witnessed strange occurrences happening and two married individuals (very bold individuals) going up against the demon.